oddkiva/sara/doc/sphinx/source/multiviewgeometry/perspective_projection.rst

 Now in geometric computer vision, we prefer working in the *normalized* camera coordinate system where we assume the focal length is :math:`f = 1`.
 This amounts to dividing the coordinates by :math:`f = 1`.
-In other words, the base length unit in the normalized camera coordinates system is the focal length instead of the metre.
+In other words, the base length unit in the normalized camera coordinate system is the focal length instead of the metre.
 And we use the camera calibration matrix to rescale the normalized coordinates back to metric coordinates.